 Gymnema has been used for hundreds of years by Ayurvedic practitioners to reduce high blood sugar.
 Before the 1900s they did not yet diagnose their patients as diabetic; they did not yet have the diagnostic tools to do so.
 The Ayurvedic practitioners simply called it madhumeha, which means “honey urine”.
 It was named madhumeha because ants were attracted to the urine of these patients, because it was sweet.
 The first documentation of Gymnema use to control hyperglycemia was in 1920.
 Since then this plant has been studied several times for managing blood glucose levels.

 Benefits of Gymnema on Insulin Levels

-Several studies have shown that Gymnema is so effective, doctors were able to take some of their diabetes patients of of their prescription medications.
+Several studies have shown that Gymnema is so effective, doctors were able to take some of their diabetes patients off of their prescription medications.
 What is the advantage in choosing Gymnema over prescription medication?
 Gymnema has been shown to control and lower blood glucose levels without lowering it below normal levels.
-Some prescription medication can cause blood glucose levels to become too low.
+Some prescription medications can cause blood glucose levels to become too low.

 Key Reasons to Manage Blood Glucose Levels Prior to Trying to Conceive

 - High glucose levels in men can cause lower sperm count

 - Sperm cells exposed to high glucose levels have been shown to have DNA deletion which may contribute to miscarriage or birth defects

 - High glucose levels can contribute to hormonal imbalance

 - High glucose levels in women may cause damage to the embryonic cells, increasing risk of miscarriage and birth defects

 - Increased risk for gestational diabetes in the mother